CrackerCat/Illegal_Services/README.md

 Illegal Services is a project that provides different methods to conveniently access websites related to piracy (also known as warez) and cybersecurity.
 It serves as a comprehensive wiki cataloging the maximum of "safe-to-use" websites across all regional languages.
 <br>
-If you have an interest in watching movies, downloading applications, exploring ebooks, or engaging in cybersecurity activities, this is the perfect project for you.
+If you have an interest in watching movies, downloading applications, exploring e-books, or engaging in cybersecurity activities, this is the perfect project for you.

 ## **Exploring IS Bookmarks database**